 We’ve been to Rajasthan a few times now, and have had our fair share of experiences.
-The latest was a three-week motorcycle tour across south Rajasthan, during which we we had a great time doing some things that most tourists don’t get to do.
+The latest was a three-week motorcycle tour across south Rajasthan, during which we had a great time doing some things that most tourists don’t get to do.

-So, distilled from our travels, here seven off-beat Rajasthan experiences that you should try when you visit.
+So, distilled from our travels, here are seven off-beat Rajasthan experiences that you should try when you visit.

 1. Climb the outer wall of Amer Fort in Jaipur

 Like most visitors to Jaipur, we made plans to see its famous Amer Fort.
 We also wanted to see the hill forts of Jaigarh and Nahargarh next door.
 What we didn’t realize was that the first two forts are actually part of Amer Fort’s western defences.
 And that the ring of hills with walls and forts on top, and with the town of Amer and the Amber Palace in the center, the whole thing, is Amer Fort.

 And only when we drove up the hill to Jaigarh did we realize the scale of the fort’s defences.
 From up there, we could see the defensive walls on the crests of the hills across the valley from us.
 That’s when the idea of climbing them first came to us.
 And after much discussion and seeking of advice, we decided to try it that evening.
 But it was hard!